-Financial Statements applicable to the fiscal year from April 1, 2018 to March 31, 2019 will be audited by KPMG AZSA LLC.
+Financial Statements have been audited by KPMG AZSA LLC since fiscal year 2017.
 The three certified public accountants responsible for auditing the Company's accounts will be Hiroyuki Takanami, Takanobu Miwa and Kenji Seki, and they belong to KPMG AZSA LLC.
+In addition, audit assistant members consist of 12 certified public accountants and 27 other persons.

-3. Determination of nominations and compensation
+3. Determination of nominations and remuneration

-To enhance management transparency, the Company established a Nomination Advisory Committee, which checks the suitability of candidates for election as directors and deliberates on the election and dismissal of Directors and Executive Officers, and a Remuneration Advisory Committee, which deliberates on the compensation packages, etc. of Directors and Executive Officers.
+To enhance management transparency, the Company established a Nomination Advisory Committee, which checks the suitability of candidates for election as directors and deliberates on the election and dismissal of Directors, and a Remuneration Advisory Committee, which deliberates on the compensation packages, etc. of Directors and Executive Officers.
 Nomination Advisory Committee consists of 2 Inside Directors, and 4 Outside Directors.
-Remuneration Advisory Committees is an Outside Director.
+Remuneration Advisory Committee is an Outside Director.